 HERA 25 - The Physics of Galaxies at the Epoch of Reionization

-In 2025, the HERA workshop series, which is generously supported by the Wilhelm and Else Heraeus Foundation, will carry on with its mission by organizing the next workshop in Pisa, Italy.
+In 2025, the Wilhelm and Else Heraeus Foundation generously supports the HERA workshop series, which will continue its mission by organizing the next workshop in Pisa, Italy.
 These workshops serve as a platform for early career scientists to receive training, engage in interactive discussions, conceptualize research projects, broaden their perspectives, and initiate international collaborations.

 The EAS extends an invitation to early-career scientists, defined as those with less than 5 years of post-PhD experience - including PhD students who are close to defending their theses, and who are affiliated with European Research Institutes and Universities, to submit their applications.
 We especially encourage researchers in the fields of galaxy formation and evolution in the early Universe to apply.
 It is important to note that there is no registration fee, and the WE Heraeus Foundation will cover the local expenses for all participants.